buren/git-story/README.md

 ## Notes
 * Tested on Linux/OSX using both zsh and bash
-* The software is supplied “as is” and all use is at your own risk
+* The software is supplied “as is” and all use is at your own risk (see [license](https://github.com/buren/git-story/blob/master/LICENSE)
 * `git branch-status` uses requires Ruby 1.8.7 or greater

 ## License